Land mullet: Habitat and distribution

 The species favours habitat with many fallen logs, and it remains in close proximity to these.
 The restricted sunlight of the forest type require a number of basking sites to be available.
-It is less frequently found in other types of environs, such as the open eucalypt woodland of the region.
+It is less frequently found in other types of environments, such as the open eucalypt woodland of the region.

 The lizards shelter in hollow logs or burrows.
 Often these are dug into the soil-bound root systems of fallen trees.

 Behaviour

 Land mullets are normally reported to be very shy, dashing noisily to the cover of dense low vegetation if disturbed.
 However, in some popular National Parks, the lizards have become habituated - scavenging close to humans for scraps at picnic and camping sites.

 Reproduction

 Land mullets are live-bearing reptiles which usually reproduce roughly 4 to 9 independent offspring per litter.
 Largely solitary, they primarily associate only when it is time to mate.